About University of Southern California Marshall School of Business Executive Education

 With a long history of developing leadership programs for the healthcare industry, the AOA is honored to partner with the University of Southern California’s Marshall School of Business, Executive Education (USC MSBEE) to launch the APEX Leadership Program.
 USC is consistently ranked as one of the best business schools in the United States and is recognized for its intellectually rigorous, engaging, and cutting-edge curriculum.

-Faculty Director for Executive Education, Associate Professor of Management and Organization
+USC Associate Professor of Management and Organization

 Geoffrey Joyce, PhD